Visma-AutoPay/http-signatures/README.md

 # HTTP Message Signatures

-HTTP Message Signatures provide a mechanism for providing end-to-end integrity and authenticity for components of an HTTP message.
+HTTP Message Signatures provide a mechanism for end-to-end integrity and authenticity for components of an HTTP message.

-This library provides high-level Java interface for creating and verifying the signatures as defined in
+This library provides high-level Java interface for creating and verifying signatures as defined in
 [HTTP Message Signatures specification](https://www.ietf.org/archive/id/draft-ietf-httpbis-message-signatures-10.html) (draft 10).
 As by-products, it implements